Tarsiciosh/EssentialFeed/NOTES.md

 ### 1) Feed Image Data Loading and Caching with URLSession/CoreData + Composing Modules Into a Running iOS Application with Xcode Workspaces
 ```
-- move image feed loader to the EssentialFeed module
+- move FeedImageDataLoader to the EssentialFeed module (Feed Feature group)
 - implement RemoteFeedImageDataLoader and LocalFeedImageLoader
 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)